-The desktop client is currently available for Windows, Mac and Linux plateforms (Debian and Ubuntu), only for 64 bits.
+The desktop client is currently available only for 64-bit Windows, Mac and Linux platforms (Debian and Ubuntu).

-You can find the installers at “Monitoring > Map > Desktop Client”
+You can find the installers in “Monitoring > Map > Desktop Client.”

 For performance considerations, we highly recommand to have less than 5, 10 users maximum connected at the same time manipulating views.

 The desktop client requires Java 8 or greater.
 You can download and install the latest version of Java from here.

 Be sure to download the 64-bit version.
 Browsers are usually 32-bit and the Oracle website generally proposes 32-bit Java instead of the 64-bit version.
 If you already have Java installed, use the java -version command to check the architecture.
 If 64-bit does not appear, the version is 32-bit.

 On a Mac platform, note that you must install Oracle JDK instead of the usually-required JRE.

 To check the Java version run the command:

 You do not need to be the administrator of your computer to perform the installation.
 All the files are will be installed in your personnal folders.